Bespoke conservatory by Room Outside featuring large windows, a glass roof, and a cozy seating area, surrounded by greenery.

 23rd June, 2023

-How the New Government Overheating Policy Affects Your Conservatory Design
+New Government Overheating Policy: Impact on Conservatory Design

 With rising global temperatures and a growing focus on climate change, the UK government has updated its conservatory overheating policy under Document Part O: Overheating.
 This new regulation aims to prevent homes, including conservatories, from becoming uncomfortably hot in summer.
 If you’re planning a conservatory design, orangery, or glass room extension, it’s essential to understand how these changes impact your project.